hyodae-seo/hyodaeseo.com/content/projects/ONR_ASTRAL/index.md

 ---
-title: ONR ASTraL DRI (2022-2027) Improving the model simulation of surface wave impacts on air-sea fluxes, turbulent boundary layers, and their impacts on Indian monsoons in the Arabian Sea
+title: ONR ASTraL DRI (2022-2027)
 date: 2024-12-19
 ---

+Improving the model simulation of surface wave impacts on air-sea fluxes, turbulent boundary layers, and their impacts on Indian monsoons in the Arabian Sea.
 ASTraL will improve in situ characterization of air-sea exchanges of heat, mass, and momentum, including amplitudes and space-time variability, and provide useful and practical observational constraints for prediction models across scales.

 <!--more-->